thilobillerbeck/skymoth/README.md

 ## Things to do

-- Control which toots get reposted (currently only public "root" toots are reposted)
 - More media reposting options
 - Taking Bluesky posts over to Mastodon (this is quite rough thanks to rate limits)
 - A better frontend (I know, I usually do UI/UX myself but this was not the priority here)